 The “Butchered Bible Verse” series continues today with a very popular verse that is often heard in sermons around July 4th in America.
 As we approach the study of Scripture, we must be cautious to rightly handle God’s Word.
 As we read, study, apply, and preach the Word, we must always remember that the Bible is God’s Word – not the word of man.
 We have no right to mishandle it, misquote it, misinterpret it, or reinterpret it to fit our personal agenda.
-We must always avoid the trap of many small group Bible studies that asks, “What does this verse mean to you?”
+We must always avoid the trap of many small group Bible studies that ask, “What does this verse mean to you?”
 Instead, we should ask what this verse means to God and what did the original author who wrote under the inspiration of the Spirit of God intend?

 2 Chronicles 7:14 – If my people who are called by my name humble themselves, and pray and seek my face and turn from their wicked ways, then I will hear from heaven and will forgive their sin and heal their land.

 As we’re getting near the summer, we can expect to hear sermons from preachers who, with good intentions, will cite 2 Chronicles 7:14 or preach an entire message on that single verse while applying it to America.
 Most of the time it’s an attempt to demonstrate the need for repentance in our nation.
 At times we hear of preachers who use this verse to call out our national position on abortion, and in most recent days, our President’s opinion about homosexual marriage.
 As we examine the text, it is abundantly clear that 2 Chronicles 7:14 is not speaking about America – the home of the brave!